-The information supplied by the Municipality was used to generate a financial operating plan that forecasted future annual expenditure requirements from the year 2020 to 2026.
+The information supplied by the Municipality was used to generate a financial operating plan that forecasted future annual expenditure requirements from the year over the next 6 years.
 A revenue plan, relying mostly on user fees was generated to support the expenditure requirements outlined in the operating plan.
-The information generated in the operating and revenue plans along with the tangible capital asset information was used to develop a Financial Plan for the Lion's Head DWS covering a study period from 2020 to 2026 in accordance with O.Reg.
+The information generated in the operating and revenue plans along with the tangible capital asset information was used to develop a Financial Plan for the Lion's Head DWS covering a study period from 6 years in accordance with O.Reg.
 453/07 requirements (minimum 6 year study period).